Free clothing closets, back to school supplies, and furniture banks in New Orleans.

 Goodwill Stores - New Orleans - Robert E. Lee

 A few locations are open.
 Goodwill stores both sell and feature gently used and new items at reduced prices.
 They sell basic goods such as house wares, clothing and appliances, furniture and more.
+Other furniture may also be offered, including some free goods.
 They also coordinate job training programs and may sell school supplies for students and distribute other household goods.

 Covenant House Outreach Services